van-dang/DMRI-FEM-Cloud/README.md

 Copyright (C) 2019 Van-Dang Nguyen

 We designed some benchmark problems that illustrate how the diffusion MRI simulations can be performed on Google Colab.
 Users can open the files in Github and execute it directly with Google Colab.
+The list of benchmarks problems are as follows

 * [Arbitrary time profile](https://colab.research.google.com/github/van-dang/MRI-Cloud/blob/master/ArbitraryTimeSequence.ipynb)